 Created by Puja Sharma Vasisht Updated on Oct 08, 2019

-So here is a compiled list of foods to eat or consume in pregnancy in order to increase baby fetus gain weight.
+So, here is a compiled list of foods to eat or consume in pregnancy in order to increase baby fetus gain weight.
 Also, siting the studies below, may help in fetal growth for your unborn baby.

 The study suggests, a minimum intake of 200-500 ml per day, may have a positive effect on fetal weight.
 Milk not only provides good quality protein but is a good source of calcium; a nutrient equally important for your baby.
 Milk can be taken in plain form.
-If you are not too keen to take plain milk, you may take it as milk shakes or add it to any porridge like oats/broken wheat /breakfast cereal etc
+If you are not too keen to take plain milk, you may take it as milkshakes or add it to any porridge-like oats/broken wheat /breakfast cereal, etc.

 #2.
 Curd or Yogurt (Dahi)